Compliance

 If you wish to report breaches of regulations relating to Munich Airport International GmbH (MAI) and/or its group companies, please contact the MAI reporting office directly.

-Information on the federal government's external reporting offices can be found here.
+Information about the federal external reporting offices can be found here.

 Contact Internal Reporting Office